Something to Cry About

 I’d like to think that I don’t use my diagnosis as a scapegoat; I always try to do my best in interacting with other people and I always apologize when I fuck up but I probably do allow myself to be somewhat more of an emotional basketcase sometimes than I otherwise might.

-One thought on “Something to Cry About”
+One Reply to “Something to Cry About”

 Say somethin'.